 When a Whale Shark Arrives

 The whale sharks of Koh Tao are part of why I came back.
-Across the time I have spent on the island, dozens of encounters between Chumphon, Sail Rock, and Southwest combined.
+Across the time I have spent on the island, many wonderful encounters between Chumphon, Sail Rock, White Rock, Twins, Southwest, and others.
 They are not guaranteed on any given dive.
-They are elusive in the way these animals always are.
-Stack enough days at the right pinnacles in the right windows and the dozens accumulate.
+They are elusive in the way these animals always are, but the ocean tends to give you what you wish for, when the time is right.

-What you also need to know, and what almost no operator brochure will tell you, is what the water column looks like when one shows up.
+What you also need to know, and what almost no operator poster will tell you, is what the water column looks like when one shows up.

-That is not what an encounter with a whale shark should look like, and the animal does not benefit from it.
-The protocol is unambiguous: do not touch, do not chase, do not position yourself above the animal, swim alongside if at all and let it set the pace.
+That is not what an ideal encounter with a whale shark should look like, and the animal does not benefit from it.
+The protocol is unambiguous: do not touch, keep a distance of 3 metres from the body and 4 metres from the tail, do not chase, do not use lights or flashes, do not position yourself in front of or above the animal, swim alongside if at all and let it set the pace.
 The Koh Tao whale sharks deserve better than they sometimes get from the water around them.
 The way to give them better is to be the diver who hangs back, who lets the animal come if it is going to, and who does not turn a wild encounter into a content opportunity.
-The longer-form on what those encounters are like when they work is in the Below the Surface piece on diving with whale sharks here.
+The longer-form on what those encounters are like when they work is in the Below the Surface piece on diving with whale sharks.

 What the Reefs Look Like Now

-Bleaching is recurrent at the shallower fringing reefs around the island.
-Warm-water events that used to be exceptional are now near-annual on the inshore sites, and recovery between events is shorter than the events themselves.
+The shallow fringing reefs around the island are under more pressure.
+Bleaching is recurrent at the inshore sites.
+Warm-water events that used to be exceptional are now near-annual, and recovery time between them is shortening.
 The Gulf of Thailand sits inside the geography of the fourth global coral bleaching event that has been running through 2024 and 2025.
+Shark Bay carries the clearest evidence of this.
+Hit hard in 1998 and never fully given the conditions to recover, with thermal stress compounded by daily snorkel traffic, anchor contact, and sunscreen runoff.
+The turtles remain.
+The coral around them is degraded.

 The Restoration Work